 Today, my European bank stopped my request for a money transfer between two EU countries.
-There were suspicions that the transaction was related to Iran, still under international banking sanctions.
+There were suspicions that the transaction was related to Iran, still under international banking sanctions and embargo.
 Many explanations were given.

-This is not the first time, and will not be the last, that my Iranian surname “Ahmadi” has got me into trouble with banks for a (false) suspicion of a financial relationship with Iran.
+This is not the first time, and will not be the last, that my Iranian surname Ahmadi has got me into trouble with Western banks for false suspicions of financial relationship with Iran.

 The situation is ludicrous if one considers that we publicly supported the banking sanctions when the USA enforced them.
 In our view, that was the only way to force Iran into talks with the international community.
 And it worked.

 However, in the midst of the cacophonies heard from Tehran and Washington, what the outcome of the nuclear deal (JCPOA) will be is yet to be seen.

 In my little patch of Europe, I could howl at my bank manager and claim injustice.
 Why should I, Ahmadi, a law abiding citizen with a modest bank account, be under pressure from a European bank manager because of the Iranian knots?
 Why punish me for being of Iranian origin for the foolishness of the Islamic Republic of Iran?
 The reason of this messy business?
 I wanted to ornate my garden with Hedera colchica, commonly called Persian ivy, and written on the invoice in bold.

 Self-satisfied from these arguments, I could blame him and the whole Western world for not being fair to those of Iranian origin, and be a victim, as many dual-nationals may be tempted to.
 It is so much easier to blame things Western rather than squarely face the ugliness of the Islamic Republic of Iran, and our ways of putting up with it.

 It would be ridiculous, if I did so.
 The problem is not with my bank manager, scared of secondary American sanctions, but with the ayatollahs in Tehran.
 They have been the problem for forty years.